Philo-soraptor/PFE-2022/README.md

 # resume-parser
-A small project contains deep extraction and classification methods for the automatic processing of resumes
+A small project contains deep extraction and classification methods for automatic resume parsing